Former Broadcaster Cory Hepola Running For Minnesota Governor

 ST. PAUL, Minn.
-(AP) — Former WCCO Radio personality Cory Hepola announced Tuesday that he’s running for governor as a centrist third-party candidate.
+(WCCO/AP) — Former WCCO Radio personality Cory Hepola announced Tuesday that he’s running for governor as a centrist third-party candidate.

 Hepola made the announcement with a video posted on Twitter as his campaign website went live.